The Rounders (1965 film)

 The Rounders is a 1965 American Western comedy film directed by Burt Kennedy and starring Glenn Ford and Henry Fonda.
 It is based on the 1960 novel of the same name by Max Evans.

+According to Kennedy " It didn’t make a heck of a lot of money, but it was a good picture."

 Plot

 Ben Jones and Marion "Howdy" Lewis are two easygoing, modern-day cowboys who make a meager living breaking wild horses.
 Their frequent employer is Jim Ed Love, a shrewd businessman who always gets the better of them.
-After they bring him a string of tamed horses and spend the winter rounding up stray cows, he talks them into taking a nondescript roan horse in lieu of some of their wages.
+After they bring him a string of tamed horses and spend the winter rounding up stray cows, he talks them into taking an undistinguished roan horse in lieu of some of their wages.

 To his great and frequent discomfort, Ben finds that the horse is unrideable.
 Rather than turning the horse into soap or dog food, he decides to take it to a rodeo and bet other cowhands that they cannot ride it, thereby doubling his and Howdy's earnings.
 Along the way, the duo stop to help two dimwitted strippers, Mary and Sister, with their car, which has broken down.
 Not knowing much about cars, they give them a ride to the nearest garage, but end up getting to know them better (going skinny dipping with them) and taking them along to the rodeo.
-Unfortunately the girls lose their clothes and have to dress in waitress aprons, leaving them exposed in the rear.
+The girls unfortunately lose their clothes and have to dress in waitress aprons, leaving them exposed in the rear.
 The guys use their hats to cover them up.